Ductility: Effect of sample dimensions

 In an absolute sense, "ductility" values are therefore virtually meaningless.
 The actual (true) strain in the neck at the point of fracture bears no direct relation to the raw number obtained from the nominal stress-strain curve; the true strain in the neck is often considerably higher.
 Also, the true stress at the point of fracture is usually higher than the apparent value according to the plot.
 The load often drops while the neck develops, but the sectional area in the neck is also dropping (more sharply), so the true stress there is rising.
 There is no simple way of estimating this value, since it depends on the geometry of the neck.
 While the true strain at fracture is a genuine indicator of "ductility", it cannot readily be obtained from a conventional tensile test.

 The Reduction in Area (RA) is defined as the decrease in sectional area at the neck (usually obtained by measurement of the diameter at one or both of the fractured ends), divided by the original sectional area.
 It is sometimes stated that this is a more reliable indicator of the "ductility" than the elongation at failure (partly in recognition of the fact that the latter is dependent on the aspect ratio of the gauge length, although this dependence is far from being universally appreciated).
 There is something in this argument, but the RA is still some way from being a genuinely meaningful parameter.
 One objection is that it is not easy to measure accurately, particularly with samples that are not circular in section.
 Rather more fundamentally, it is affected by both the uniform plastic deformation that took place before necking and by the development of the neck.
 Furthermore, it is sensitive to exactly what happens in the latter stages of necking, when the true strain is often becoming very high and the behavior is of limited significance in terms of a meaningful definition of strength (or toughness).
 There has again been extensive study of this issue.

+Poisson's Ratio

+Richard Christensen, a doctor in engineering mechanics, argues that ductility in an isotropic material can be quantified in terms of poisson's ratio.
+In particular, he manipulates the formula for converting a material's bulk modulus K to shear modulus G via poisson's ratio ν to determine a "ductility" quantity D: